annias/promptflow/docs/nodes.md

 # Nodes

 Nodes are the primary building blocks of a Flowchart.
 They are the individual components that make up a flowchart.
-Nodes are connected by edges, and each node has a specific function.
+Nodes are connected by [Connectors](Connector), and each node has a specific function.

 (Init)=
 ## Init